Beyond the 10 Essentials

 Electrolytes help to prevent cramping and generally make you feel better on strenuous hikes.

-Even though most places we hike, there isn’t reliable cell service, I use my phone as my camera, so packing it and a protective casing is important to me.
+Even though in most places we hike, there isn’t reliable cell service, I use my phone as my camera, so packing it and a protective casing are important to me.

 I either keep it handy in my pocket or slide it in a ziplock to keep it dry on rainy days.
 There are lots of options for waterproof cases if you want something permanent.